Our Vision

 My marriage was starting to crumble and so was I.

 Anyone who knew me prior to 2017 would have called me a happy-go-lucky, extraverted guy.
-A guy who spent his day hyping his clients up as a personal trainer; motivating and encouraging everyone I could.
+A guy who spent his day hyping his clients up as a personal trainer, motivating and encouraging everyone I could.
 Suddenly, I was none of those things.
 Everything about me felt flat and dark.
 I struggled to find faith and my thoughts circled often around taking my own life.

 The one constant that seemed to be there for me was the relationships I’d built at the shelter.
 These were people I’d met who had no expectations of me being anything I couldn’t be.
 And my mental health issues were often completely relatable to my friends there.
 I could talk openly without scaring anyone.
 Men and women who had no places to lay their heads at night, offered me comfort, unconditional support, and prayed for me more times than I could count.
+They never tried to fix, save or change me, but offered their time and availability.

 They understood my isolation.
 They understood how life could go from seemingly “having everything” to having nothing.
 They understood wanting the darkness to just end.